Homosexuality in China: History

 Opposition to homosexuality in China rose in the medieval Tang dynasty, but did not become fully established until the late Qing dynasty and the Chinese Republic.
 There exists a dispute among sinologists as to when negative views of homosexual relationships became prevalent among the general Chinese population, with some scholars arguing that it was common by the time of the Ming dynasty, established in the 14th century, and others arguing that anti-gay attitudes became entrenched during the Westernization efforts of the late Qing dynasty and the early Republic of China in the 19th and 20th centuries.

 The Qing Dynasty had complex sociocultural interpretations of sexuality and sexual practices.
-On the one hand, the Manchuria Qing government revived Neo-Confucian cultural conservatism.
+On the one hand, the Manchurian Qing government revived Neo-Confucian cultural conservatism.
 On the other hand, male homosexuality thrived in smaller sociocultural communities, such as monks, soldiers, and aristocrats.

 For Buddhist/Taoist monks, their hermit and secluded nature made it difficult for heterosexual practices.
-Soldiers found themselves in a similar position but because of the Qing Dynasty's gendered draft.
+Soldiers found themselves in a similar position, but because of the Qing Dynasty's gendered draft.
 Male Qing aristocrats often financially supported male actors, prostitutes, or artists for sexual and/or romantic pursuits, although Confucian expectations for procreation always loomed over their sexual relationships.

-In fact, the Qing law, in an attempt to promote Confucian ideals, discouraged all extramarital sex and outlawed all counts of homosexuality.
+In fact, the Qing law, in an attempt to promote Confucian ideals, discouraged all extramarital sex and outlawed all forms of homosexuality.
 Yet, Qing law enforcement for such practices was questionable at best, and many art forms, such as literature and erotic art, documented the widespread practice of homosexuality.

 In Ancient Fujian, the region had developed a sexual culture isolated from that of the rest of the Chinese empire.
 During the Qing dynasty, the local population began worshipping a Taoist deity known as Tu Er Shen, who served as the guardian of same-sex love.
 The deity was originally a human by the name of Hu Tianbao.
 Hu was executed after having been caught peeping on a nobleman he had become attracted to.
 He was originally destined to go to hell, but the guardians of the spirit realm took pity on him, as his crime was committed out of love.
 He was then appointed as the guardian of same-sex love.